 In addition to finding the best ways to cook in this altitude, I have also been researching good nutrition.
 My conclusion is to follow the concepts found in Nourishing Traditions, by Sally Fallon and Mary Enig.
 As I explore and create new recipes following these principles I will share them here.

 We call our little oasis “Golden Gaits Ranch.”
 In addition to our garden and ducks, we enjoy our three horses, dog and cat.
 Our horses are one of the reasons we wanted to live in the high country, and finding new places to ride was what brought us to this location.
 Training and riding are a passion of ours, and Tim has developed quite a knack for training the horses.

 Tim built our home himself (with a little of Laurie’s help).
 We designed it together, a 14-sided “tetra-decagon”.
 Think permanent yurt.
 Tim is also a woodworker, and is currently building our custom kitchen cabinetry.

-Our other website, “Listen to Him”, puts the focus on what we believe is most important: listening to Jesus and following him, as our Father and Creator has instructed.
+The phrase, “Listen to Him”, puts the focus on what we believe is most important: listening to Jesus and following him, as our Father and Creator has instructed.
 Father audibly spoke, “This is my beloved son.
 Listen to him.”
-(Mark 9:7) The words Jesus spoke and the life he lived on earth were given us by Father, so we would know how to live our own lives.
-We aim to live our lives accordingly, and you can read more about the truths we live by on Listen To Him.
+(Mark 9:7) Jesus came to earth to show us the Father.
+He said, “He who has seen me has seen the Father”* and, “The word which you hear isn’t mine, but the Father’s who sent me.”* The words Jesus spoke and the life he lived on earth were given us by Father, so we would know the Father, and know how to live our lives in the present.
+We aim to live our lives accordingly, and this is far more important to us than gardens, horses, ranch projects or anything else.